AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/analytics.md

 In your app, you may have many different screens of content that you are providing for your users.
 These are the equivalent of pages on a website.
 Adobe Analytics provides a method for you to send in these "page view hits" and view them in the same reports that you are used to for your web properties.
 This method is called "trackState."

-In this tutorial we will place the code for a trackState call into only one screen (page) in your app.
+In this tutorial you will place the code for a trackState call into only one screen (page) in your app.
 In real life, you will replicate this on all of the other screens/states in your app.
-We will also explore a few different ways of sending data (key/value pairs) with the hit.
+You will also explore a few different ways of sending data (key/value pairs) with the hit.

 Below is syntax and a code example from the documentation you can copy-and-paste in this tutorial or in your own app.